Meet your Better Boob Team

 Amanda Linderman, RN, BSN, IBCLC

+Raleigh, NC.
 Taking new clients in office and home!

 Amanda Linderman is an experienced registered nurse, beginning her career in 2010 working in pediatrics, where her specialty was the Pediatric ICU for 7 years.
 In 2019, she transitioned to supporting postpartum mothers.
 Her passion for this field and her personal experience as a new Mother, led her to attain her IBCLC certification in the same year.
 Amanda's current role involves assisting new mothers during the initial three days post-birth and providing specialized care for NICU infants in the hospital setting.